Children and young people enter the care system for a variety of reasons including:

-Children who are under the guardianship of the minister are eligible to start preschool from their third birthday.
+Children in care are eligible to start preschool from their third birthday.

-Children and young people under the guardianship of the minister require a specific enrolment process which ensures the student is enrolled in a school suitable to their needs.
+Children and young people in care require a specific enrolment process which ensures the student is enrolled in a school suitable to their needs.

 Transition from year 7 to year 8

 The transition from primary school to high school is a critical time for all students and students under guardianship are particularly at risk.

 Year 7 students in care are able to enrol and be accepted into any government secondary school of their choice in South Australia.

 The school engagement program assists young people in care aged 12 to 17 who are at risk of disengaging from education.